creoapp/documentation/docs/drafts/SegmentedControl.md

 ### How to use
 1. Drop a `SegmentedControl` control from the object panel to a `Window`
-2. Add one or more `SegmentedControl` items by clicking on the `+` button on the right side of the selected `SegmentedControl` item into the layout area
 3. Use the `SegmentedControlItem Inspector` to customize its properties like `Title` and `Image`

 If you need to write code for SegmentedControl: